PatrikHubster/farmerzon/README.md

 # farmerzon hetzner installation

 First step is to install docker.
 Therfor follow [the instructions](https://docs.docker.com/engine/install/ubuntu/) linked here.
 In the next step install `docker-compose` with `sudo apt install docker-compose`.
 Use the yml descriptor from this repository in the folder `./docker/deployment-production.yml`.
-Start this with the command `docker-compose -f deployment-production.yml up`.
+Start this with the command `docker-compose -f deployment-production.yml up --detach`.
 The [descriptor only exports ports locally](https://www.jeffgeerling.com/blog/2020/be-careful-docker-might-be-exposing-ports-world) with the prefix `127.0.0.1` so that these services are exposed locally and not from the internet.

 Ngnix is installed locally to use it in combination with [certbot](https://certbot.eff.org).
 The [instruction](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx) is linked here as well.
 The nginx configuratio is located under `/etc/nginx/sites-enabled`.
 This one has to be configured like shown below: